olinastath/operating-systems-projects/README.md

 #### Lab 2: Scheduling Lab
 The objective of this lab was to simulate scheduling in order to see how the time required depends on the scheduling algorithm and the request patterns.
-The scheduling algorithms I implemented are FCFS, RR with quntum 2, LCFS, and SRTN.
+The scheduling algorithms I implemented are FCFS, RR with quantum 2, LCFS, and SRTN.

 #### Lab 3: Banker Lab
 The objective of this lab was to simulate resource allocation using both an optimistic resource manager and the banker's algorithm.